dgunawa/workshop-addendum/README.md

 ## Now we're going to jump straight to deploying EKS.
 Follow the instructions found under "[Optional] - Skip Manual Cluster Provisioning" instead of the sections that come before.
 Come back here once you finish that page.
 https://catalog.workshops.aws/eks-blueprints-terraform/en-US/040-optional-skip-cluster-setup

-### After Terraform apply for VPC and Cluster:
+### Run this after Terraform apply for VPC and Cluster
-    aws eks —region <region> update-kubeconfig —name eks-blueprint-blue
+    aws eks —region $AWS_REGION update-kubeconfig —name eks-blueprint-blue

-## Now we're going to deploy a simple workload with the instructions found in that section.
+## Now we're going to deploy a simple workload with the instructions found in that section
 https://catalog.workshops.aws/eks-blueprints-terraform/en-US/030-provision-eks-cluster

 ### Get the url for your ArgoCD server